 Vertical gardening is excellent for both large and small spaces.
-Due to the increase of townhomes, apartments and smaller yards, vertical gardening is a great solution to allow everyone to have space to grow beautiful plants, flowers, and delicious edibles.
+Due to the increase of townhomes, apartments, and smaller yards, vertical gardening is a great solution to allow everyone to have space to grow beautiful plants, flowers, and delicious edibles.
 If you are low on space, go vertical!

 Add Design and Function

-In a larger garden or backyard, use vertical gardens to add interest, structure and design.
+In a larger garden or backyard, use vertical gardens to add interest, structure, and design.
 Jazz up a lackluster wall or fence in your yard.
 Use vertical gardens as beautiful and productive garden partitions around backyard seating areas or as privacy screens around hot tubs.
-If using vertical gardening near a hot tub or spa, make sure to plant varieties such as dwarf Hemerocallis daylilies that will thrive in areas with steam, extra salt and chlorine in the air.
+If using vertical gardening near a hot tub or spa, make sure to plant varieties such as dwarf Hemerocallis daylilies that will thrive in areas with steam, extra salt, and chlorine in the air.

-Different Shapes and Forms
+Different shapes and forms

 Vertical gardens come in many different shapes and sizes.
 One type of vertical garden is a typical wooden fence, with space to hang planter boxes or containers.
-Vertical gardens can also be made up of a tiered garden containers, hung garden pots from a structure, or a vertical garden box.
+Vertical gardens can also be made up of a tiered garden container, hung garden pots from a structure, or a vertical garden box.
 Be creative!
 For an industrial look, try hanging galvanized pots from metal rods!
 Mount an old pallet to a wall, and add your plants, or tuck in pots from the back, so they spill through the front and soften hard edges.

 A vertical garden filled with your favorite edibles is a great idea.
 Even in a small space, such as an apartment balcony, a lovely vegetable garden can be created.
-Vegetables that are perfect for vertical gardens are onions, garlic and potatoes.
+Vegetables that are perfect for vertical gardens are onions, garlic, and potatoes.
 Keep in mind that edibles such as fruit will take 2-3 years to reach their full cropping potential.
-Try fruits such as strawberries, groundcover raspberries and Top Hat patio blueberries.
+Try fruits such as strawberries, ground cover raspberries, and Top Hat patio blueberries.

 Herbs do quite well in vertical gardens as well.
-Some of the best herbs to try in your vertical garden are dill, basil, cilantro, parsley, mint, sage or oregano.
+Some of the best herbs to try in your vertical garden are dill, basil, cilantro, parsley, mint, sage, or oregano.

 Some planning is important, so you will want to select varieties that are best for the location of your vertical garden.
 Plants will need more consistent watering, especially during the hot summer months, due to being raised up and not in the ground.
 So plan for access to watering the roots and soil.
 Also, consider what will happen with excess water, as plants in containers need drainage.
-Make sure the ground beneath your structure can handle the excess water, or plan for the run off.
+Make sure the ground beneath your structure can handle the excess water or plan for the runoff.